OpenFreeEnergy/openfe/docs/cookbook/loading_molecules.rst

 Like ``SmallMoleculeComponent``, these are based upon RDKit Molecules, however these are expected to have the `MonomerInfo` struct present on all atoms.
 This struct contains the residue and chain information and is essential to apply many popular force fields.
-A "protein" here is considered as the fully modelled entire biological assembly, i.e. all chains and structural waters.
+A "protein" here is considered as the fully modelled entire biological assembly, i.e. all chains and structural waters and ions etc.

 To load a protein, use the :func:`openfe.ProteinComponent.from_pdb_file` or :func:`openfe.ProteinComponent.from_pdbx_file` classmethod